marchingband/wvr/README.md

 Use a multimeter to check that there are no shorts, and that all the pins are indeed connected to the pads on both boards.

+Now follow these instructions to update the firmware : https://github.com/marchingband/wvr_usb_backpack

 Youre done!